petervanrijt/lyumjevsummary/index.md

 ## 5.9 BOLUS_FULL_UAM <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
 Online, users are reporting that a body probably will adjust in bolussing Lyumjev.
 Reports suggest it will take somewhere between 1 – 2 months.

-This tip is mentioned in chapter 2 of this document, 'Lowering the mental burden'.
+This tip is mentioned in <a href="#2-lowering-the-mental-burden">chapter 2 'Lowering the mental burden'</a> of this document.
 The tips are for advanced users, have a steep learning curve, and need severe perseverance of patients.
 You will need to invest time and, (hopefully) you will gain a life without bolussing because of using SMB and UAM only.

 <a name="5-10BASAL_CIRCADIAN"></a>